Can Aspergillosis be Cured?

 4. Surgery

 Antifungal medicines can’t penetrate into an aspergilloma effectively.
 It can cause bleeding in the lungs.
-Surgery is considered for removing the fungus ball, which causes invasive and allergic aspergillosis, also known as aspergilloma.
+Surgery may be considered for aspergilloma (fungus ball), a non-invasive colonization of pre‑existing lung cavities, particularly when it causes recurrent or life‑threatening hemoptysis.
 If aspergilloma hasn't spread to any healthy tissue, it isn't a significant threat and can be successfully treated through surgical intervention.

-In rare cases, aspergillosis infection can cure on its own, but it can recur.
-Surgery and antifungal medications have proven effective in treating some types of noninvasive aspergillosis.
+Mild, non-invasive colonization or allergic manifestations may improve with appropriate medical management; however, established aspergillosis infections generally require targeted treatment and do not resolve spontaneously, particularly invasive forms.
+Surgery and antifungal medications have proven effective in treating some types of non-invasive aspergillosis.
 However, invasive aspergillosis infections are very difficult to cure as they can cause life-threatening complications.

 How to Prevent Apergillosis Infection?